etsoukanara/graphtempo-structure/README.md

 # graphtempo-structure
-Extended version of the GraphTempo framework implementing structure aggregation
+Extended version of the GraphTempo framework implementing structure aggregation The code repository for the following paper:

-# graphtempo-structure

-The code repository for the following paper:

 ## The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation

-Evangelia Tsoukanara, Georgia Koloniari, and Evaggelia Pitoura.
-The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation
+Evangelia Tsoukanara, Georgia Koloniari, Evaggelia Pitoura, and Peter Triantafillou.
+The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation.

 ## Abstract
 >